-Mineralization is predominately coarse-grained sulphides comprising chalcopyrite, sphalerite, galena, tetrahedritetennantite, pyrite, arsenopyrite, and pyrrhotite.
+Mineralization is predominately coarse-grained sulphides comprising chalcopyrite, sphalerite, galena, tetrahedrite-tennantite, pyrite, arsenopyrite, and pyrrhotite.
 Sulphides occur as disseminated (<30%), semi-massive (30 to 50% sulphide) to massive (greater than 50% sulphide) layers.
 Trace amounts of electrum are also present.
 Gangue minerals associated with the mineralized horizons include quartz, barite, white mica, chlorite, stilpnomelane, talc, calcite, dolomite and cymrite.

-7.5 Prospects
+6.5 Prospects

 In addition to the Arctic deposit, numerous other VMS-like occurrences are present in the UKMP land package.
 The most notable of these occurrences are the Dead Creek (also known as Shungnak), Sunshine, Cliff, Horse, and the Snow prospects to the west of the Arctic deposit and the Red, Nora, Tom-Tom and BT prospects to the east.
 Four kilometres northwest of Arctic is target 98-9 where chalcopyrite and sphalerite associated with pyrrhotite and quartz carbonate veins are found in chlorite-biotite schists.
-Figure 7-7 shows the UKMP land package and the prospect locations.
-Figure 7-7 also shows: 1) the Smucker deposit on the far west end of the Ambler Sequence which is currently owned by Teck Alaska Inc.; 2) the Sun deposit at the eastern end of the Ambler Sequence controlled by Ambler Metals/NANA.
+Figure 6-7 shows the UKMP land package and the prospect locations.
+Figure 6-7 also shows: 1) the Smucker deposit on the far west end of the Ambler Sequence which is currently owned by Teck Alaska Inc.; 2) the Sun deposit at the eastern end of the Ambler Sequence and owned by Valhalla Metals Inc, and 3) carbonate-hosted deposits and prospects in the Bornite Carbonate Sequence controlled by Ambler Metals/NANA.